Hazard Communication Standard Includes Which Of The Following

 The Shift to GHS

 For a long time, things were a bit of a mess.
-Which means different industries had different ways of labeling things.
-One company might use a specific symbol, while another used a different color or a specific phrase.
+In real terms, different industries had different ways of labeling things.
+Practically speaking, one company might use a specific symbol, while another used a different color or a specific phrase.
 It was confusing, and in a high-stakes environment, confusion leads to accidents.

 To fix this, the HCS was aligned with the Globally Harmonized System of Classification and Labelling of Chemicals, or GHS.
-This was a something that matters.
-It meant that whether you are in a factory in Ohio or a lab in Germany, a certain symbol means the same thing.
+Here's the thing — this was a real difference-maker.
+In real terms, it meant that whether you are in a factory in Ohio or a lab in Germany, a certain symbol means the same thing.
 It brought a universal language to chemical safety.

 The Core Components